 This window is used to set up Method Lists to promote users with normal level privileges to Administrator level privileges using authentication methods on the Switch.
-Once a user acquires normal user level privileges on the Switch, he or she must be authenticated by a method on the Switch to gain administrator privileges on the Switch, which is defined by the Administrator.
+Once a user acquires normal user level privileges on the Switch, he or she must be authenticated to gain administrator privileges on the Switch.
+This is accomplished by using an authentication technique configured on the Switch, which is defined by the Administrator.
+These techniques, or methods, may be grouped into lists.
 A maximum of eight (8) Enable Method Lists can be implemented on the Switch, one of which is a default Enable Method List.
 This default Enable Method List cannot be deleted but can be configured.

 The sequence of methods implemented in this command will affect the authentication result.
 For example, if a user enters a sequence of methods like TACACS - XTACACS - Local Enable, the Switch will send an authentication request to the first TACACS host in the server group.
 If no verification is found, the Switch will send an authentication request to the second TACACS host in the server group and so on, until the list is exhausted.
-At that point, the switch will restart the same sequence with the following protocol listed, XTACACS.
+At that point, the Switch will restart the same sequence with the following protocol listed, XTACACS.
 If no authentication takes place using the XTACACS list, the Local Enable password set in the Switch is used to authenticate the user.